Thursday, June 18, 2026

 There is nothing shocking about the anti-Bangladesh, anti-sovereignty, and anti-BCB campaigns currently

 being spearheaded by certain sports journalists and even a few national cricketers.
-By desperately pushing the narrative that the Bangladesh Cricket Board should have surrendered to the unfair treatment of the ICC and India, these individuals are merely exposing their own biases.
-Despite their illogical demands that we should have participated in the T20 World Cup 2026, their true motive is clear: they are venting the frustration of a powerless Pro-Indian and Pro-Awami League lobby that once dominated our sports journalism.
-These elements are seizing every opportunity to vomit all these nonsense across media platforms, hoping to pressure the BCB and paint our principled decision to withdraw as a mistake.
+With this desperation in pushing the narrative that the Bangladesh Cricket Board should have surrendered to the unfair treatment of the ICC and India, these individuals are merely exposing their own biases.
+Despite their illogical demands that we should have participated in the T20 World Cup 2026, their true motive is clear: they are venting the frustration of a powerless Pro-Indian and Pro-Awami League lobby that for a long time overtly dominated our sports journalism like everything else.
+These elements are seizing every opportunity to vomit all these nonsense across different media platforms, hoping to pressure the BCB and paint our principled decision to withdraw as a mistake.
 It is important to recognize these critics for who they truly are: remnants of the ousted fascist regime that fled after the July 2024 revolution.
 We are deeply thankful for the Pakistan Cricket Board’s brave and lone stand in support of Bangladesh against a compromised, Pro-Indian ICC.
 We highly appreciate the Pakistan government’s consideration of withdrawing from this World Cup in protest of the undue and unfair treatment of Bangladesh even though all your matches are scheduled in Sri Lanka.
 True respect for the game cannot exist without mutual respect between nations.
 We stand together in prioritizing our national dignity and self-respect over a tournament compromised by a biased governing body.
 May Allah help us all understand and save us all from all these Anti Bangladesh and Anti Pakistan conspiracies both home and abroad, Ameen

 Sunday, January 18, 2026